British Rail Class 06: Preservation

 A single locomotive survives, number 06003 (formerly D2420).
 It was the second last locomotive of the class in service when it was withdrawn in February 1981.
 It was transferred to the departmental fleet following withdrawal and renumbered 97804, and used at the Reading Signal Works where it replaced 97020.
 After being withdrawn again in 1984, it was sold to Booth's scrapyard in Rotherham (date unknown) before being saved for preservation by the local South Yorkshire Railway based at Meadowhall in Sheffield.
-Later owned by HNRC and visited several locations before been stored at the Museum of Science and Industry, Liverpool Road, Manchester, and in 2013 was moved into the Heritage Shunters Trust collection at Peak Rail, Rowsley.
+Later owned by HNRC and visited several locations before being stored at the Museum of Science and Industry, Liverpool Road, Manchester, and in 2013 was moved into the Heritage Shunters Trust collection at Peak Rail, Rowsley.

 One locomotive, D2432, was sold to P. Wood Shipbreakers of Queenborough, Kent in 1969.
 It was exported to Italy in 1977, but its subsequent fate is unrecorded.

 Model Railways

 In 1963 Hornby Railways launched its first version of the BR Class 06 in OO gauge.
 Since 2011 Hornby have produced a basic representation of the prototype as part of their Railroad range in BR Blue, whilst past examples have carried a variety of liveries.

 An etched brass kit of the 06 is in the range of Judith Edge Kits.